-Mr. Minga received his J.D. from Stanford Law School, where he received Gerald Gunther Prizes from Professor and California Supreme Court Justice Mariano-Florentino Cuéllar and Professor John J. Donohue, III, served as Notes Committee Member on the Stanford Law Review, Associate Editor on the Stanford Journal of Law, Business, and Finance, Teaching Assistant to Professor Robert Daines for the Law of Corporations, Co-Founder of the Stanford Association for Law in the Middle East, Curriculum Director for the Afghanistan Legal Education Project (and an editor of An Introduction to the Constitutional Law of Afghanistan), Operations Manager and Client Advocate for the Stanford Law Chapter of the International Refugee Assistance Project, Vice President for the Stanford Public Interest Law Foundation, and Board Member for the Stanford Law and Technology Association, and team member for a small-business microfinance startup in Nairobi, Kenya.
+Mr. Minga received his J.D. from Stanford Law School, where he received Gerald Gunther Prizes from Professor and California Supreme Court Justice Mariano-Florentino Cuéllar and Professor John J. Donohue, III, served as Notes Committee Member on the Stanford Law Review, Associate Editor on the Stanford Journal of Law, Business, and Finance, Teaching Assistant to Professor Robert Daines for the Law of Corporations, Co-Founder of the Stanford Association for Law in the Middle East, Curriculum Director for the Afghanistan Legal Education Project (and an editor of An Introduction to the Constitutional Law of Afghanistan), Operations Manager and Client Advocate for the Stanford Law Chapter of the International Refugee Assistance Project, Vice President for the Stanford Public Interest Law Foundation, Board Member for the Stanford Law and Technology Association, and team member for a small-business microfinance startup in Nairobi, Kenya.

 Mr. Minga received his Honors A.B. in the Comparative Study of Religion, magna cum laude, and a Certificate in Arabic from Harvard University.
 Prior to joining Weil, Mr. Minga served as a law clerk to the Honorable Jerome A. Holmes on the United States Court of Appeals for the Tenth Circuit.